scarstacksolution/virtualNetwork-rg-mktDp-eastus-prod-7yt56-IaC/README.md

 - Update the name of the YAML File as: vNet1-IaC-ARM.yml
 - Upload the below content into the YAML File main field area:

+# "push" ensures automatic trigger of the YAML file if any file change is made
 on: [push]
 name: Azure ARM
 jobs: